RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 - The account owner may create one room or several rooms
 - In every room, there is a place for a group discussion as well as a private one-on-one chat between participants (can be configured).

-The chat platform is a hosted professional **chat room plugin** with a quick integration to your WordPress members' userbase.
+The chat platform is a hosted professional **chat room plugin** with a quick integration to your Moodle members' userbase.
 You may add it to any type of website, blog, or real-time event.

 Unique features that can be set in the admin panel: